spree/spree/guides/content/developer/deployment/requesting_and_configuring_ssl.markdown

 ### Creating the Certificate Request & Private Key

-You must have the OpenSSL library installed to execute this command, all Spree Hosting servers have this command available so it’s best to run the command directly on your server.
+You must have the OpenSSL library installed to execute this command, all Spree Hosting servers have this command available so it's best to run the command directly on your server.

 This example command below is for illustration purposes only, you must